ziutek/simple_go_wiki/README.md

         // Prepared statements
         artlist_stmt, article_stmt, update_stmt *mymy.Statement
     )
-After declaration, MySQL connection handler is ready for connect to the database.
+After declaration, the MySQL connection handler is ready for connect to the database.
 But we will not make this connection explicitly.

 In our application we will use the MyMySQL *autorecon* interface.
-This is a set of functions that do not require connect to the database before use them.
+This is a set of functions that do not require a connection to the database before using them.
 More importantly, they don't need to manually reconnect in case of network error or MySQL server reboot.